Scary Scree Limits Boulder Adventures

 show more

-2024 visit: Window Lake, Deadly Descent & Eroding Trail
+2024 Visit: Window Lake, Deadly Descent & Eroding Trail

 At top I skittered across side slope to David’s “trail.”
 The steep climb had a few switchbacks and near the top a view of the “Window” stone formation that gave the lake its name.
 We looked down other side at steep Boulder Basin.

 Terrain went from slidy soil to small rolling rocks.
 I froze, terrified, and wedged myself on a boulder.
-David told me to leave the pack.
+David told me to leave my pack.
 I was frightened just getting it off and stabilized on a rock.

 Finally gained Boulder Pass Trail, much worse than I remembered.
 Hard to believe we had backpacked it in 80s and 90s with no problem.
-It made short steep switchbacks in the scree, near pass crossed slick eroded side slope.
+It made short steep switchbacks in the scree; near pass it crossed slick eroded side slope.
 On pass a route headed down.
-I was so focused on getting down that I missed seeing lake we viewed on our last 2018 fall hike to Boulder City and ridge.
+I was so focused on getting down that I missed seeing lake we viewed on our 2018 fall hike to Boulder City and ridge.

 Following a route through basin below, we found a spring in a drainage and stopped to make breakfast.
 Trail on down was good where used by wildlife, and almost nonexistent through sagebrush and rocks.
 Beautiful aspen stands by white scree.
-About three miles down the trail improved, probably due to outfitter with horses whose hunter base camp was on East Fork Salmon River below.
-Only 6 miles hiking for whole day but I was beat as we made camp in trees by creek.
+About 3 miles down the trail improved, probably due to outfitter with horses whose hunter base camp was on East Fork Salmon River below.
+Only 6 miles hiking for whole day, but I was beat as we made camp in trees by creek.

-Just after dawn we were on the trail.
-I heard a bull elk bugle in dark woods below me.
-A little later we heard a strange sound, sounding like an elk’s multi-toned bugle but rising to high-pitched squawk instead of shrill elk scream.
+Just after dawn we were on trail.
+I heard a bull elk bugle in dark woods below.
+Later we heard a strange sound, like an elk’s multi-toned bugle but rising to high-pitched squawk instead of shrill elk scream.
 We soon met four guys in camouflage looking embarrassed.
 Perhaps they thought our rustling down trail (anticipating another bugle) was the big bull answering their imitation.
 On down we saw their four horses tethered.
-I think the real bull elk was long gone.
-(David also met horses on 2021 trek but never saw the hunters).
+Real bull elk seemed long gone.
+(David also met horses on 2021 trek but never saw the hunters.)Near the river we missed cutoff trail looping around and hiked more heavily used track through outfitter camp which looked deserted, although I could smell breakfast fire.
+A mule and two horses in makeshift corral startled as we passed.
+We put on sandals and forded East Fork—chilly and slippery but only ankle deep—then got on main East Fork Trail, used by motorcycles, mountain bikers, and stock coming to outfitter camp.

 2021 Visit: Revisiting Iconic Boulders

 David’s 2021 trek was solo because my arthritic knee failed me in High Uintas Wilderness.
-Awaiting my first knee replacement surgery, I was drafted as trailhead chauffer.Our 2016 trek across central Idaho wilderness provided inspiration for the Boulder traverse.
-On our way down East Fork North Fork Big Wood River, we saw an old blazed tree for what looked like shortcut trail heading up a canyon to West Pass, which we needed to cross into the White Clouds.
-But we were tired of goat routes, so we stayed on trail to East Fork trailhead, hiked the road back up the North Fork, and followed trail over West Pass.
-Yet we kept wondering about that shortcut.
-We came back on a 2023 afternoon day hike up East Fork and I found some pretty good switchbacks but ran out of time.
+Awaiting my first knee replacement surgery, I was drafted as trailhead chauffer.Our 2016 trek across central Idaho wilderness provided inspiration for Boulder traverse.
+On our way down East Fork North Fork Big Wood River, we saw an old blazed tree for what looked like shortcut trail heading up a canyon to West Pass, which we needed to cross into White Clouds.
+But we were tired of goat routes, so we stayed on trail to East Fork Trailhead, hiked road back up the North Fork, and followed trail over West Pass.

 One-way Boulder trek

-David used maps and Google Earth to plot a winding route to cross five passes in Boulders including West Pass “shortcut.”
+David used maps and Google Earth to plot a winding route that would cross five passes in Boulders including West Pass “shortcut.”
 He was not sure the trip was doable.
-Only the last pass, from Gladiator Creek on the wilderness boundary, had a well-maintained trail.
+Only the last pass, from Gladiator Creek on the wilderness boundary, had a well-maintained trail.For safety, communication, and coordination, David got a satellite-text phone.
+(This way he could bail out on any too-difficult pass and arrange pickup from one of several options hiking out to Highway 75.)

 Elk & goat routes to “trailless” pass

-David took trails to West Fork Big Wood River Trail, then followed a GPS route toward Window Lake, where he hoped to find his way over two passes.
+David took trails to West Fork Big Wood River Trail, then followed GPS route toward Window Lake, where he hoped to find his way over two passes.
 To his pleasant surprise, elk had kept open an old trail almost to Window Lake.
-From there, a side slope scramble on steep scree connected to a goat route to the pass, marked by a natural stone window.
-However, his planned “ridge run” to the pass above Boulder City (which we had hiked before) had a rugged volcanic fin along last section that looked too rough for hiking with a backpack.
+From there, side slope scramble on steep scree connected to goat route to the pass, marked by a natural stone window.
+However, his planned “ridge run” to pass above Boulder City (which we had hiked before) had a rugged volcanic fin along last section that looked too rough for hiking with a backpack.David scrambled down scree into Boulder Basin and found route we hiked before from old mining town up to a pass.
+We had easily backpacked this trail over ridge and down South Fork of East Fork Salmon River and on to White Clouds in 1993.
+But route over ridge now poor and very little trail on other side.
+David descended into basin and camped at first level spot with trees.
+Just after sunset, wolf howls echoed through basin.

-Motorcycle hunters and mountain bikers
+Motorcycle hunters & mountain bikers

-Quick hiking up well-maintained Grand Prize Gulch Trail along wilderness boundary, cleared with chainsaw because it was outside wilderness (where trail maintenance is not limited by the Forest Service’s strict interpretation of Wilderness Act prohibition on mechanized equipment).
-David saw no one all afternoon on this trail despite signs of heavy motorcycle use.
+Quick hiking up well-maintained Grand Prize Gulch Trail along wilderness boundary, cleared with chainsaw because outside wilderness (where trail maintenance is not limited by Forest Service’s strict interpretation of Wilderness Act prohibition on mechanized equipment).
+David saw no one all afternoon despite signs of heavy motorcycle use.He filtered water at river a couple miles before camping near junction with dry Gladiator Trail, his route for last day out of Boulders.
+In the evening, hunters with high-tech bows riding motorcycles passed his camp.
+He saw two more hunters next morning, walking quietly.

 Boulder-Hemingway Wilderness could be a great backpacking area with a few more connecting trails.
-Elk and mountain goats have already provided a good head start.
+Elk and mountain goats have provided a good head start.

 show less